No products found

 Are shooting glasses impact-resistant?

-What lens colours should I use for shooting?
+Which lens colour should I choose for shooting?

-How do I clean and care for shooting eyewear?
+How do I clean and store shooting eyewear?

-Use a microfibre cloth and lens-friendly cleaner.
-Avoid harsh chemicals or paper towels.
-Store in a padded case and avoid extreme heat or pressure.
+Use a microfibre cloth and lens-safe cleaner.
+Avoid paper towels and harsh chemicals that can damage coatings.
+Store glasses in a protective case and keep them away from high heat or heavy pressure.

-What distinguishes ballistic shooting glasses from normal sunglasses?
+What is the difference between ballistic shooting glasses and standard sunglasses?